 12. Appeal of Administrative Findings.
 Either party may appeal the CA's administrative findings to the Appeal Authority.
 The Appeal Authority shall be the Reviewing GCMCA, except in cases where the Reviewing GCMCA is an ASCA who also served as the investigation CA; in such cases, the Appeal Authority is the DC M&RA.
 An appeal of administrative findings may be made on the following bases: any legal or equitable grounds based upon a good faith belief that existing DoD or DON regulations were incorrectly applied, that remedial action ordered by a commander was insufficient under the circumstances; or on any other good faith basis.
 Such an appeal is not automatic and must be submitted in writing.
-Written appeals of the administrative findings must be submitted within 30 days of notification of the findings, in order to facilitate routing of the appeal along with the case files for review by the Reviewing GCMCA.
+Written appeals of the administrative findings, in order to facilitate routing of the appeal along with the case files for review by the Reviewing GCMCA.